determined-ai/determined/tools/k8s/remote_connect.md

 ClientAliveInterval 60  # Time in seconds for sending keepalive messages to the client.
 ClientAliveCountMax 10  # Number of keepalive messages sent without receiving any message back from the client.
 ```

+## TODO
+- Determine how to handle multiple gateways on the cluster.
+- Develop a cleanup protocol for gateways if they are dynamically provisioned.
+- Can we migrate some of these tasks into the `devcluster` setup stages?
+It would need dynamic configuration of next stages.